Home Articles How to Build Your Own House with LEGO Bricks: A Step-by-Step Guide

 A crucial technique when building with LEGOs is brick overlapping, also known as “running bond.”
 Just as in real masonry, staggering the joints between layers of bricks prevents vertical seams and dramatically improves the structural integrity of your house built from LEGOs.

 Roofs can be challenging but rewarding.
 Choose sloped bricks for a realistic look.
 Align the roof pieces from the edges inward, ensuring they interlock firmly.
+For a standard pitched roof, start with 2×3 or 2×4 slope bricks along each side of the top wall layer, angling them toward the center ridge.
+Use inverted slope bricks along the ridge line to create a clean peak.
 To add finishing touches, use flat tiles for a clean look on exposed surfaces.
 Consider including decorative elements like garden pieces or mini-figures to personalize your house.

 LEGO house custom build showing roof construction with sloped bricks and wall assembly